 Perform a statistical analysis evaluating an association between serum LDL and all-cause mortality over the entire period of observation of these subjects by comparing the instantaneous risk of death across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).

 The instantaneous risk of death is best measured using a proportional hazards regression model of the censored time to death on untransformed LDL levels with robust standard error estimates.
 When comparing the group with the “high” LDL with the normal to low LDL, the instantaneous risk of death is estimated to be 25.0% lower (hazard ratio 0.750) in the “high” LDL group.
 This difference is statistically different from a hazard ratio of 1 with a 95% confidence interval of 0.450 to 1.251, where the group with the LDL > 160mg/dL tending toward a lower instantaneous risk of death.

+5/5 for performing an appropriate analysis

+3/5 for reporting the association appropriately

+Wrong interpretation of CI(-1)

+Wrong hazard ratio (-1)

+Total: 8/10

 Supposing I had not been so redundant (in a scientifically inappropriate manner) and so prescriptive about methods of detecting an association, what analysis would you have preferred a priori in order to answer the question about an association between mortality and serum LDL?
 Why?